ministryofjustice/moj-frontend/docs/production/installing-with-npm.md

 ---
 layout: layouts/get-started.njk
 subsection: Setup for production
-title: Installing MoJ Frontend with NPM
+title: Install MoJ Frontend with npm
 eleventyNavigation:
-  key: Install with NPM
+  key: Install with npm
   parent: Setup for production
   order: 20
-  excerpt: "We recommend installing MoJ Frontend using NPM."
+  excerpt: "We recommend installing MoJ Frontend using npm."
 ---

 ## Requirements

-To use MoJ Frontend with NPM you must:
+To use MoJ Frontend with npm you must:

-1. Install the long-term support (LTS) version of [Node.js](https://nodejs.org/en/), which includes NPM.
+1. Install the long-term support (LTS) version of [Node.js](https://nodejs.org/en/), which includes npm.
 The minimum version of Node required is 4.2.0.

 (We recommend using [`nvm`](https://github.com/creationix/nvm) for managing versions of Node.)